pauldevos/fullstack-data-science-old/git-setup.md

 $ ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
 ```

-Then you're going to need to generate an SSH key so you can SSH from your host (e.g. your laptop or an EC2) to your git responsitory (e.g. Github).

-There's some instructiosn on how to this here: [Generating a new SSH key and adding it to the ssh-agent](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)

 #### If you have Multiple SSH Keys (often you will)
 You have to do some magic to make it work.
 There's a few suggestions here: [SSHing into Multiple Github Accounts](https://gist.github.com/jexchan/2351996)